 • SEO (search engine optimization) helps clarify which products, services, industries, and topics your business should show up for.

-• GEO (generative experience optimization) focuses on how your brand is interpreted, surfaced, and evaluated in AI-powered search experiences.
+• GEO (generative experience optimization) looks at how your brand appears, gets understood, and performs across AI-powered search experiences.

-• Local SEO supports visibility in the markets you serve through service-area content, local proof, regional examples, and smarter local targeting.
+• Local SEO helps show where your business is relevant through local proof, service-area pages, regional examples, and smarter local targeting.

-Useful SEO content should be clear for users, structured for search engines, useful for AI-driven summaries and citations, and tied to the larger goals of the website.
+The best SEO content is clear for users, structured for search engines, useful for AI-driven summaries and citations, and tied to what the website is trying to accomplish.

 Full-service digital marketing company for SEO web design content and paid campaigns